-Tom, Melissa, and Sabina wrote a book about about college students and how to succeed.
+Tom, Melissa, and Sabina wrote a book about college students and how to succeed.
 I wish I had this book when I started college.
 There are so many great tips to learn from it.
 Today, let’s highlight the top 7 classroom tips on how to succeed academically.

 Tip #1: Making friends in class